OCB: Documentation

 A Block-Cipher Mode of Operation for Parallelizable Message Authentication.

-PDF / Phillip Rogaway, Mihir Bellare, and John Black. [ocb]
+Phillip Rogaway, Mihir Bellare, John Black, and Ted Krovetz.
+[RBBK01]

 OCB: A Block-Cipher Mode of Operation for Efficient Authenticated Encryption.

-Specifies the original version of the OCB algorithm, before associated data was dealt with and before the simplifications associated to the use of tweakable blockciphers.
+Specifies the original version of the OCB algorithm, now denoted OCB1, before the addition of associated data.

 Back to the OCB home page